Geography: Range and Mobility

 The ability to travel, in safer accomodations for longer distances, was a part of 19th century technology.
 To the best of our present knowledge, the Burleigh parents, Rinaldo and Lydia, did not travel out-of-state much, if ever, and were residents of Connecticut for their entire lives.
 The same cannot be said for any of their seven children, each of whom had at least some time living in a state other than from Connecticut.

 Technology is key to this change - canals and railroads quickly came to supplement the more traditional horse-drawn carriages.
 The very nature of Anti-Slavery agency (and temperance agency) played a specific role for the Burleigh family, with all of the sons except John and George being formal agents at some point in their adult lives.
-All of them write about their journeys, and the many modes of conveyance.
+All of them write about their journeys, and the many modes of conveyance they used.
 Some of this writing will be featured here soon.

 States known to be Burleigh core siblings' residences